-A student may, with the permission of the Dean, change Majors within the Faculty.
+A student may, with the permission of the Dean or their respective Head of Department, change Majors within the Humanities.
 Full-time students must do this no later than the start of their third semester of registration.
 Part-time students, who have registered in accordance with regulation 6(ii) above, must do it no later than the start of the fifth semester of registration, or the completion of the bulk of Level I credits.
+Change of Major requests must be made online via the Student Administration System (SAS) https://sas.mona.uwi.edu/.